brok3nwir3/WebLearning/Assignments/wk15/wk15_instructions.md

 - From your terminal, type `aws s3 ls` and hit enter.
 - If your configuration worked, you should see the S3 buckets we created earlier in the course.

-## Deletion Reminder
+## Disable Reminder
-- Ensure you delete the test access key and test user from IAM, once you're finished.
+- This CLI IAM user isn't the most secure CLI access option, and should be disabled once you're finished.